cgwire/kitsu/docs/configure-kitsu/README.md

 ![Kitsu Settings](../img/getting-started/kitsu_setting.png)

-Note that you will also find the settings linked to the chat integration.
-Please refer to the **DEV section** to know more.
+You will also find the settings linked to the chat integration.
+Please refer to the DEV section for more.

 ::: warning
 Remember to **Save Settings** at the end when you are done.